microbecode/Solarmine/README.md

 ## Verifying the contracts

-If the contracts need to be verified in some external service it's easiest to first create a flattened file of all of the contracts.
+If the contracts need to be verified in some external service it's probably easiest to first create a flattened file of all of the contracts.
 This can be done with Hardhat: *npx hardhat flatten > flat.sol.txt* (not using the direct .sol suffix because it would cause conflicting contract names).

+The problem with the flattener is that the licensing comments are also included, one per each contract file.
+This is not acceptable for deployment, so you will need to manually remove the licensing lines from the flattened file (all of them except the first one).
+So remove each line which looks something like this: `// SPDX-License-Identifier: MIT` - except the first one.

 ## Unit tests